zhqin020/qlib-crypto-trading/README.md

 python scripts/download_sample_data.py
 ```

-This downloads historical data for the top 10 cryptocurrencies (BTC, ETH, BNB, etc.).
+This downloads historical data for the top cryptocurrencies configured in `config/trading_params.json`.
+Use `--provider` and `--market-type` (spot/future/swap) to control the data source and type.
 Use `--start`/`--end` flags to control the window (defaults to the last ~2 years).

 #### 2. Convert to Qlib Format